jjflozano/uma-ros-android/README.md

 });
 ```

-- Find the button's listener routine and look for the conditional `if(result)`, which is true when a connection has been established with the ROS master.
+- Find the "Connect" button's listener routine and look for the conditional `if(result)`, which is true when a connection has been established with the ROS master.
 Add inside the following line, which will pass the state of the `Switch` (off or on) to the main activity to execute (or not) the corresponding node.
 ```java
 mIntent.putExtra(ENABLE_NEW,enableNew);
 ```